phiwoff/predix-ec-configurator/README.md

 - download latest version for EC Agent SDK
 - generate all the scripts you need to setup the scenario
-- strucutre the folders in a reasonable way to be easily used
+- structure the folders in a reasonable way to be easily used
 - create a step-by-step tutorial to guide you to the goal.

 - - -